Article & Essay Submissions

 How to Format Your Submission

-The Elder Law Journal uses the Bluebook (21st edition) for citations and to The Chicago Manual of Style for content.
-We will look past odd formatting, typographical errors, and sloppy citations if the paper exudes brilliance.
+The Elder Law Journal uses the Bluebook (21st edition) for citations and The Chicago Manual of Style for content.
+We will look past odd formatting, typographical errors, and messy citations if the paper exudes brilliance.
 Faced with two papers that have similar content, however, we will choose the one that is easier to edit.

 ELJ’s Footnote Guide can be downloaded here.